Download This Bill in Microsoft Word format

 Section 40-45-600.
 (A) Oversight:

 (1) The executive, legislative, and judicial branches of state government in each member state shall enforce this compact and take all actions necessary and appropriate to effectuate the compact's purposes and intent.
-The provisions of this compact and the rules promulgated hereunder shall have standing as statutory law.

-(2) All courts shall take judicial notice of the compact and the rules in any judicial or administrative proceeding in a member state pertaining to the subject matter of this compact which may affect the powers, responsibilities or actions of the commission.
+(2) All courts shall take judicial notice of the compact and the rules in any judicial or administrative proceeding in a member state pertaining to the subject matter of this compact which may affect the powers, responsibilities, or actions of the commission.

 (3) The commission must be entitled to receive service of process in any such proceeding, and shall have standing to intervene in such a proceeding for all purposes.
 Failure to provide service of process to the commission shall render a judgment or order void as to the commission, this compact, or promulgated rules.